 The American Academy of Pediatrics (AAP) warns parents against their children using social media.
 Between the cruelty of online bullies and the inadequacy kids feel when comparing themselves to their peers, social media can do a number on their psyches.
-However, social media isn't so great for adults either. "social media depression" is a real thing that affects many people, young and older.
+However, social media isn't so great for adults either.
+"Social media depression" is a real thing that affects many people, young and old.

-The AAP first used the phrase "Facebook depression" in a report that listed the potential mental health problems that social networking sites can exacerbate.
+The AAP first used the phrase "Facebook depression" in a report that listed the potential of social media to exacerbate mental health problems.
 Facebook was not alone in this either.
 Sites like Myspace, YouTube, blogs, and even gaming sites have been found to have a negative effect on people's lives.

 As some experts point out, social media cannot cause depression or other mental health conditions because it is simply a tool, but it can certainly make conditions that are already present all the more painful.

 "Facebook depression" in particular is used to refer to the feeling people get when they see their friends leading what appears to be a more exciting life than they lead, based on their friends' status updates and photos.
 Teenagers may feel less popular when one of their peers gets more "likes" on a photo or status update than they do, or if that person's friend count is higher than theirs.

 Individuals in their twenties may feel inadequate when their friends from high school post pictures of themselves with their gorgeous spouses, going on exquisite trips out of the country and trying exotic foods.
 For this reason, experts believe that social media may have an even larger impact on those who already struggle with a mental health condition.